afxcn/ngx/README.md

 A cli tool for nginx

-## working on it, please don't use it at production.

-Create a new site with domains test1.com, test2.com :
+## Create a new site with domains test1.com, test2.com :

 ```bash
 ngx new test1.com test2.com